Dr. Denina Simmons Assistant Professor and Canada Research Chair (Tier II)

 Adam is an avid outdoorsman from the heart of the Great Lakes region.
 His life-long passion for outdoor recreation built his sense of stewardship that motivates his environmental research interest.

-Cristina Henriques, H.BSc. – Ontario Tech University
+Cristina Henriques, H.BSc.
+PhD.
+Candidate

 Cristina is a graduate student in the Applied Bioscience program at Ontario Tech University.
 Her research will utilize proteomics and metabolomics to determine the toxicological effects of short-chain Perfluorinated Alkyl Substances (PFAS) on Fathead minnows.
 Her study is composed of both laboratory and field components to evaluate the effectiveness of using proteins and metabolite expression for biomonitoring.
 Through this, she hopes to aid in validating epidermal mucus sampling as a non-lethal sampling method for biomarker screening.
 Her research will also be examining the impact that short-chain PFAS has on the blood brain barrier as well as any consequential neurotoxicity.